AnonymousSubm/ICAPS_2023_Submission/README.md

 Get the results of the online approach:
 Put AMR_Runtime_Spec.py, Task_Planner.py, MG_01.txt, MG_02.txt, MG_03.txt, MG_04.txt, and MG_05.txt into one folder.
 Compile and run AMR_Runtime_Spec.py, Task_Planner.py in Pycharm or simply in the terminal.
-To test an error-free run for the given task, give inputs: 1, 2, and 3 respectively.
+To test an error-free run for the given task, give inputs: 1.
+To test a non-fatal error run, we use ‘E1’ as an example, given inputs: 2.
+To test a non-fatal error run, we use ‘E4’ as an example, given inputs: 3.
 Example:
+1: an error-free run test
+2: a non-fatal error test
+3: a fatal error run test
 Which test do you want to pereform?
-(Please enter 1-8.)1
+(Please enter 1, 2, or 3.)3.
-Which test do you want to pereform?
-(Please enter 1-8.)2
-Which test do you want to pereform?
-(Please enter 1-8.)3
-To test a non-fatal error run, we use ‘E1’ as an example, given inputs: 1, 2, and 4 respectively.
-Example:
-Which test do you want to pereform?
-(Please enter 1-8.)1
-Which test do you want to pereform?
-(Please enter 1-8.)2
-Which test do you want to pereform?
-(Please enter 1-8.)4
-To test a non-fatal error run, we use ‘E4’ as an example, given inputs: 1, 2, and 5 respectively.
-Example:
-Which test do you want to pereform?
-(Please enter 1-8.)1
-Which test do you want to pereform?
-(Please enter 1-8.)2
-Which test do you want to pereform?
-(Please enter 1-8.)5

 Output explanation: